-Royal Arch is the second step in York Rite Freemasonry; the first step being Symbolic (a.k.a.
-Blue Lodge or Craft Lodge) Freemasonry.
+Royal Arch is the First step in York Rite Freemasonry, after the Symbolic (a.k.a.
+Blue Lodge or Ancient Craft Lodge) Freemasonry.
 Here, within your chapter, you will receive the necessary instruction and information to fill in some of the missing pieces from the Masonic history taught in the symbolic lodge.
 The degrees of the chapter are referred to as Capitular Freemasonry, providing a companion the opportunity for further advancement within the brotherhood.

 In the Royal Arch, the Lost Word of a Master Mason is rediscovered in a beautiful ceremony that takes the candidates through the destruction of King Solomons Temple, the seventy years of the Babylonian captivity, and the ultimate return to the Holy Land to aid and assist in the rebuilding of the Temple of the Most High.
 The Holy Royal Arch degree is a natural progression to reveal the genuine secrets following the granting of certain substituted ones.
 No other degrees are so intimately linked with the Blue Lodge or have so ancient and noble a history.